Picture of the JBL Go 2 wireless speaker, top view, showing its Bluetooth Pairing button circled.

 JBL Go 2 Pairing Instructions

-Gives JBL Go 2 Pairing Instructions that work with iOS devices such as iPhone iPod iPad tablets.
+These JBL Go 2 pairing Instructions work with iOS devices such as iPhone iPod iPad tablets.
 Begin with your Go 2 OFF (dark front panel LED).
 Then, follow these instructions to pair your Bluetooth speaker to said devices.
 We demonstrate thus here with an iPad Air tablet.
-But the BT connection details are roughly the same for other iOS and Android based devices, although the pairing screens may appear different across the various device versions.
+But the BT connection details are roughly the same for other iOS and Android based devices.
+The pairing screens may appear different across the various devices however.

 1. Visit the Home Screen on your Device